bitwarden/passwordless-docs/src/guide/frontend/android.md

 ### Creating a `PasswordlessClient` instance

-You can either set the `ActivityContext` manually in your activity using `setContext(context: Context)`, or inject it with Dagger Hilt as follows:
+You can either set the `ActivityContext` by injecting it with Dagger Hilt as follows:

 ```kotlin
 @Module